h0ngxuanli/Scripts/README.md

 ## Multi-source domain adaptation
-During my research on traditional unsupervised domain adaptation,  I wanna find a cross-atlas diagnose solution for Alzheimer's and [CDLS](https://ieeexplore.ieee.org/document/7780918) inspired me.
+During my research on traditional Unsupervised Domain Adaptation,  I wanna find a cross-atlas diagnose solution for Alzheimer's and [CDLS](https://ieeexplore.ieee.org/document/7780918) inspired me.
 I derived a multi-site diagnose model from CDLS and reformulated it into a QP form in [multi-source domain adaptation](https://github.com/k0ngyiji/Scripts/blob/master/multi-source%20domain%20adaptation.pdf), but this model failed in my data.

 ## Transformer and Graph Neural Networks